 You know that feeling that comes out of nowhere like you have something stuck in your throat?
 You haven’t eaten in hours and you’re absolutely positive it’s not strep throat.
 Well, it could be tonsil stones, which are about as fun as they sound.
 It’s very rare that they cause bigger health issues but they can still be uncomfortable.
 The real questions are: How do they get there and how do we get rid of them?

 The Waterpik Ultra water flosser is brought to you by Waterpik, the #1 recommended water flosser brand among dental professionals.
-Since 1962, Water Pik, Inc. has been developing innovative oral care products and each model has its own unique features and benefits.
-The Waterpik Ultra features 10 different pressure settings, allowing you to get a great clean whether you are focusing on improving gum health, cleaning between braces or maintaining dental work such as implants, crowns or veneers.
-We all know that we should floss daily, along with brushing twice a day, but not everyone is willing or able to commit to incorporating flossing into their daily routine.
-With water flossing, it really is the easy, fast and effective way to optimize your oral hygiene routine in just 60-seconds per day:
+Since 1962, Water Pik, Inc. has been developing innovative oral care products.
+And each model has its own unique features and benefits.
+The Waterpik Ultra features 10 different pressure settings, meaning you get a great clean whether you are focusing on improving gum health, cleaning between braces or maintaining dental work such as implants, crowns or veneers.
+We all know we should floss daily and brush twice a day.
+But not everyone is willing or able to commit to incorporating flossing into their daily routine.
+However, water flossing really is the easy, fast and effective way to optimize your oral hygiene routine in just 60-seconds per day:

 A side-by-side comparison of the best water flossers on the market

-“It looks like you’ve been flossing your teeth too much,” said no dentist ever.
-That’s because we all know we should floss daily, but we think up excuses about why flossing is just too cumbersome – it’s too time consuming, too hard and much too tedious to possibly be worth it.
-We really couldn’t be more wrong.
-Flossing daily prevents gingivitis and more advanced stages of gum diseases, plus it helps to keep breath fresh and prevent cavities by removing food particles, bacteria and plaque from in-between teeth.
+“It looks like you’ve been flossing your teeth too much!”
+Said no dentist ever.
+We all know we should floss daily.
+But we think up excuses about why flossing is just too tiresome.
+It’s too time consuming, too hard and much too tedious to possibly be worth it.
+But we couldn’t be more wrong.
+Flossing daily prevents gingivitis and more advanced stages of gum diseases.
+Plus it helps to keep breath fresh and prevent cavities by removing food particles, bacteria and plaque from in-between teeth.

-There are so many amazing benefits of incorporating a Waterpik into your daily brushing routine.
-Using a water flosser daily helps remove debris and leftover food particles from in between teeth and around the gumline, preventing gingivitis and gum disease and helping to eliminate bad breath.
-Water flossing is also clinically proven to be more effective than string flossing, so it makes sense to incorporate an easy, fast and effective method into your daily routine; plus, it only takes 1-minute extra each day!
+There are some amazing benefits of incorporating a Waterpik into your daily brushing routine.
+You can easily remove debris and leftover food particles from in between teeth and around the gumline in just 60 seconds a day!
+And it’s fun too.
+So if you want to keep your winning smile and prevent bad breath, gingivitis and gum disease, a Waterpik is the tool for you.
+Also, water flossing is clinically proven to be more effective than string flossing.
+It doesn’t hurt, smell or require much manual dexterity.
+So it makes perfect sense to incorporate this fun, easy and effective method into your daily routine.
+And remember, it only takes 1-minute each day!

 Oh, flossing.
 It’s either everyone’s best friend or worst enemy.
 People become experts at lying and making excuses when the dentist asks that dreaded question: “How often do you floss?”
-(Unfortunately, they can tell when we lie.)
-A lot of people don’t feel they have the time or they struggle to reach all the way to the back of their mouth with those flimsy strings.
-While there are tons of choices when it comes to flossing, some of the choices can get pricey, keeping more people from practicing daily oral hygiene.
+Unfortunately, they can tell when we lie!
+Lots of us don’t feel we have the time.
+Or we may struggle to reach all the way to the back of their mouth with those darned strings.
+There are tons of choices when it comes to flossing.
+But some are pricey, providing another excuse for not practising daily oral hygiene.
 But what if there were more natural ways to keeping your teeth, gums, and mouth healthy?

-I have said it before and I will say it again, we know that flossing daily, in addition to brushing twice per day, is really the best addition to your dental hygiene routine, but it does not always work for everyone.
-Some people find flossing to be cumbersome and time-consuming, some have trouble getting the floss in between tight spaces and others have dexterity issues that prevent them from easily manipulating the string floss around their teeth and gums.
+It’s a fact.
+Flossing daily, in addition to brushing twice per day, is really the best addition to your dental hygiene routine.
+But it’s not everyone’s favourite activity.
+Some people find flossing to be awkward and time-consuming.
+Others have trouble getting the floss between tight spaces.
+Many have dexterity issues or a gagging reflex that prevents them from getting to those back teeth and gums.
 So, what do you do if you want to add some extra cleaning power to your oral hygiene routine?
 Incorporating antiseptic mouthwash is an easy addition – pour some liquid from the bottle, take a sip and swish around in your mouth for 30 seconds!
 But does it really provide the same benefits as flossing or is it just a way to freshen breath?
 Let’s examine just how beneficial mouthwash is when added to your daily routine.